-Perhaps, someone, you didn’t specifically give the card to notices it.
-You can draw them in with a good CTA, making your card more versatile in that it manages to convert beyond just the recipient.
+Perhaps, someone you didn’t specifically give the card to notices it.
+You can draw them in with a good CTA, making your card more versatile because it converts beyond just the recipient.

-A good compelling call to action is your chance to boost inquiries and conversions.
+A compelling call to action is your chance to boost inquiries and conversions.

 16. Offer An Incentive.